BLOG

 Instagram vs Facebook: Metrics That Matter

-What to track on each platform and why it matters for client reporting
+What to track on each app and why it counts for client reports

-Reels have become Instagram's primary reach driver.
-Track Plays (total views including replays), Accounts Reached (unique viewers), Shares (strongest signal of virality), and Average Watch Time.
-Reels that hold attention past 3 seconds get algorithmic boosts that dwarf static post reach.
+Reels are Instagram's top reach driver now.
+Track Plays (total views with replays), Accounts Reached (unique viewers), and Shares (strongest viral signal).
+Also track Average Watch Time.
+Reels that hold eyes past 3 seconds get big boosts well beyond static post reach.

 • Plays vs. Accounts Reached